 While sweat does help to remove toxins from the body, the kidneys are the body’s built-in filter system.
 They filter toxins and ensure that the blood is continuously supplied with the right nutrients.

-Kidney stones are painful, salt deposits that form when excess salt and calcium accumulates in the kidneys over time.
+Kidney stones are painful, salt deposits that form when excess salt and calcium accumulate in the kidneys over time.
 Thankfully, sweating not only removes the excess salt but it also redirects the extra calcium to our bones.

 If you’ve visited a spa before and had your face steamed, you’ll know that the sweating helped to open up your pores.